-The Terns is a beautifully-presented former fisherman's cottage in the pretty riverside village of Glencaple just south of Dumfries, it is ideal for a family holiday and has all modern conveniences and the cottage itself is the ground floor of an traditional over and under cottage style found in some areas.
-Step into the entrance hall and on to a welcoming open-plan sitting room, the ideal place to relax with loved ones, complete with wood stove style gas fire, for an extra bit of warmth, and a cosy but stylish dining area, the perfect place for gathering for a lovely home-cooked meal, or to plan the day's events.
+The Terns is a beautifully-presented former fisherman's cottage now making a luxury ground floor apartment in the pretty riverside village of Glencaple just south of Dumfries, it is ideal for a family holiday and has all modern conveniences.
+The property is the ground floor of an traditional over and under cottage style found in some areas, step into the entrance hall and on to a welcoming open-plan sitting room, the ideal place to relax with loved ones, complete with wood stove style gas fire, for an extra bit of warmth, and a cosy but stylish dining area, the perfect place for gathering for a lovely home-cooked meal, or to plan the day's events.
 The kitchen, which is bright and modern, wonderfully appointed at the rear of the property, with a range of appliances and spacious worktops for preparation.
 Down the hall are two bedrooms: one King-size and one twin, with a separate family shower room.
 The bedrooms have a range of contemporary furniture to store your personal items.
 Outside has an enclosed patio area with furniture and an enclosed, spacious lawned garden, perfect for letting your pet stretch their legs.
 There is roadside parking available directly outside the property.